GeminiDRSoftware/DRAGONS/gempy/doc/mosaic/source/mosaicAD.rst

 Calculate the ratio of reference input pixel size to output pixel size for each reference extension in the AstroData object.
 In practice this ratio is formulated as the determinant of the WCS transformation matrix.
-This is the ratio that we will applied to each pixel to conserve flux in an image after magnification in the transformation.
+This ratio is applied to each pixel to conserve flux in an image after magnification in the transformation.

  Usage:
  ::